barry-ha/Griduino/docs/ASSEMBLY.md

 A good audio quality speaker is the Adafruit [part number 3351](https://www.adafruit.com/product/3351).
 This has sufficient volume to fill a car and overcome road noise.

 This speaker can be glued to the back of the Griduino case.
-Gluing this with the "paper cone out" offers extra volume for noisy vehicles.
+Gluing this with the "paper cone out" offers the most volume for noisy vehicles but puts the fragile speaker cone at risk.

 ![](img/speaker-img7713.jpg)